githwxi/ATS-Postiats/doc/PROJECT/SMALL/JSclock/README.md

 passing higher-order functions between ATS and Javascript.

 You can compile the clock yourself or view it [here][running-clock] through a commonly available browser.
-To see how it works, check out myclock0.dats.
+To see how it works, check out both myclock0.dats and myclock0_lib.js.
+There is also a Makefile available for compilation.

 [download-ats]: http://www.ats-lang.org/DOWNLOAD/#ATS_packages
 [download-emscripten]: http://github.com/kripken/emscripten